God’s School of Life

 He shall call upon me, and I will answer him:I will be with him in trouble; I will deliver him, and honour him.
 With long life will I satisfy him, and shew him my [full] salvation.”
 Psalms 91 KJV

 To dwell with God, to love the Lord above all others, brings many rewards.
-We learn from many anointed writers and teachers but to learn from the Father directly, as Jesus did, is a most marvelous experience.
-Where we live on a daily basis is what we see as reality.
+We learn from many anointed writers and teachers, but to learn from the Father directly, as Jesus did, is a most marvelous experience.
+Where we live daily is what we see as reality.
 The more we live in God and He makes His dwelling place more fully in us, the more we see of Him.
 Our lives are protected, guided, made safe and secure, as Psalms 91 so beautifully promises.

-“Stretch out your ear, and come to Me; Hear, and your soul shall live, And I shall indeed contract with you a covenant eonian, The faithful benignities of David…For My designs are not your designs, And your ways are not My ways, averring is Yahweh.
+For My designs are not your designs, and your ways are not My ways, averring is Yahweh.
 For as the heavens are loftier than the earth, so are My ways loftier than your ways, And My designs than your designs.”
 Isaiah 55: 3;8-9 CLV

 And so the Lord says, ‘These people say they are mine.
 They honor me with their lips, but their hearts are far from me.
 And their worship of me is nothing but man-made rules learned by rote.’
 Isaiah 29:13 NLT

-As committed Christians who desire to know His nature, we long to dwell or stay in the secret place within us where our Lord has taken up residence.
-This requires much more than knowledge of scriptures, great revelation, or the do’s and don’ts of religion.
+As committed Christians who desire to know His nature, we long to dwell, to stay in the secret place within us where our Lord has taken up residence.
+This requires much more than knowledge of scriptures, great revelation, or the dos and don’ts of religion.
 We are not following systems or rituals, but an intimate relationship with our Living Father God.
 He made man for relationship with Him, to be like Him.
-It’s the heart He is after and that is what is desperately wicked and cannot be changed but by our Master Teacher.
+It’s the heart He is after!

 The heart is deceitful above all things, and desperately sick; who can understand it?
 I the Lord search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.”
 Jeremiah 17:9-10 ESV